Agkura/InfiniteLoop/README.md

 end
 ```

+Answering questions is limited to one answer per user and no option for the original question author to answer their own question.
+Questions down to upvotes/downvotes are `dependent: :destroy` leaving no opportunity for orphaned answers and votes.

 ### The Stack
 InfiniteLoop was realized within a limited time frame and thus built with speed and functionality in mind.
 It implements Ruby on Rails, backed by PostgreSql, with `react/redux` incorporating `react-router` for streamlined single-page app capabilities.
-The modular capabilities of react/redux/react-router combined allows for quick deployment as well as functionality.
+The modular capabilities of react/redux/react-router combined allows for quick deployment as well as reliable functionality.

 ```javascript
   //questions index